-A candidate for MPhil in Architecture and Urbanism shall be required to undertake a fieldwork placement of six to nine months' duration in a practice, organization, institution or a similar alternative arrangement approved by the Degree Committee for the Faculty of Architecture and History of Art.
+A candidate for MPhil in Architecture and Urban Design shall be required to undertake a fieldwork period in a practice, organization, institution or a similar alternative arrangement approved by the Degree Committee for the Faculty of Architecture and History of Art.
 The scheme of examination for MAUD shall consist of:

-- (a) a Design Thesis, of not more than 15,000 words in length, including footnotes/endnotes but excluding appendices, bibliography and drawing annotation, on a topic approved by the Supervisor and approved by the Degree committee for the Faculty of Architecture and History of Art; - (b) a full portfolio of drawn and modeled design material, on a topic approved by the Course Directors; - (c) four essays of other equivalent exercises, each of 3,000 5,000 words, including footnotes/endnotes but excluding appendices, bibliography and drawing annotation, on topics approved by the Course Directors; - (d) a logbook (or digital equivalent) of work and research carried out during the fieldwork period.
+(a) a Design Thesis, of not more than 15,000 words in length, including footnotes/endnotes but excluding appendices, bibliography and drawing annotation, on a topic approved by the Supervisor and approved by the Degree committee for the Faculty of Architecture and History of Art;

+(b) a Design Portfolio of drawn and modeled design material, on a topic approved by the Course Director;

+(c) four essays of other equivalent exercises, each of 3,000 - 5,000 words, including footnotes/endnotes but excluding appendices, bibliography and drawing annotation, on topics approved by the Course Director;

+(d) a logbook (or digital equivalent) of work and research carried out during the fieldwork period.